versioduo/configure/README.md

 The devices implement the JSON interface with [V2Device](https://github.com/versioduo/V2Device/) and send and receive MIDI System Exclusive messages with [V2MIDI](https://github.com/versioduo/V2MIDI/).

 :bulb: _This repository if fully self-contained.
 It does not require or load anything from external resources.
-It can be cloned or downloaded, and used offline as as a local web application._
+It can be cloned or downloaded, and used offline as a local web application._

 ## Example Request